haddocking/haddocking.github.io/education/biomolecular-simulations-2019/HADDOCK_tutorial/index.md

 <hr>
 ## Congratulations!

 You have completed this tutorial.
-If you have any questions or suggestions, feel free to post on the dedicated topic on our [interest group forum](http://ask.bioexcel.eu/t/bioexcel-summer-school-2018-modelling-of-a-covalent-inhibitor-using-haddock-and-cpmd/){:target="_blank"}.
+If you have any questions or suggestions, feel free to post on the BioExcel online [forum](http://ask.bioexcel.eu).